 4 handfuls of frozen fruits and veggies

-4 tablespoons of greek yogurt and
+4 tablespoons of greek yogurt or vegan yogurt and

 I used half and half of my favourite smoothie mixes to create 6 different coloured lollies.

 All you need to do is just blend the fruits with the honey using your mixer (you can let the frozen fruits sit a little bit before that, so they won’t be too icy) and fold the yogurt in.
 Add a splash of water, around 50-60 ml in the end and pour your mixture into the moulds.
 Put it in the freezer for 3 hours.

 - you need the water to make your mixture freeze better because the yogurt is too creamy.
 Water makes the proper ice lolly.

 - hold the mould under hot running water for 15-20 seconds to make it easier to get the ice pops out of the mould.

 - use quality moulds with a strong, firm handle.

 - you can use a different sweetener or none at all!